-This tour of the Golden State is packed with fun adventure.
+This tour of the Golden State is packed with fun and adventure.
 Hike along Big Sur, California’s gorgeously rugged stretch of coastline, and sea kayak among abundant wildlife in Monterey Bay.
 Participate in a beach clean-up with Save Our Shores, and learn to climb on a secluded granite dome near Yosemite National Park.
 Walk among sleeping giants in sequoia forests, whitewater raft the American River, and learn to surf on quintessential northern Cali beaches.
 Finally, wrap up your adventure with a tour of San Francisco, including Fisherman’s Wharf and the Golden Gate Bridge.

 California DiscoveryEnroll Now